All Things Stewart Mineral Springs

 Following excerpt is from 2007 book, Strange Days Indeed: Memories of the Old World, by Stuart R. Ward

-Quasi-autobiographical, factional novel is time-warped visionary fantasy, in part on body acceptance and radical body freedom Stewart Springs inspired.
+Quasi-autobiographical, the factional novel is a time-warped visionary fantasy in part on body acceptance and radical body freedom that Stewart Springs could inspire.

 Here fictionalized characterizations and names of Stewart Springs people are dropped, revealing real-life persons some long-time visitors might remember.
-Reworked excerpt is essentially true episode about Stewart Springs's shift in 2000 from traditional cloak-thy-bod stance to more enlightened one...so rudely quashed in late 2016
+Reworked excerpt is essentially a true episode about Stewart Springs's shift in 2000 from traditional cloak-thy-bod stance to a more enlightened one...until rudely quashed (again) in late 2016

 In the '90s and double-aughts I felt pulled to Stewart Mineral Springs, a rural rustic resort a half-hour's drive across Shasta Valley from home.
 Nestled in steep alpine canyon amid thick stands of pine and cedar with rushing creek tumbling through, the place was another world.